-Yannick R. Brodard studied computer science for 6 years and holds a certificate of capacity as well as a federal diploma.
+Yannick R. Brodard joined Geneva Call in 2016.
+He studied computer science for 6 years and holds a certificate of capacity as well as a federal diploma.
 He has occupied roles such as Software Developer for a real-estate software company and Intranet Tester for the state of Geneva.

-Ezequiel Heffes joined Geneva Call as a Thematic Legal Adviser in February 2017.
+Ezequiel Heffes joined Geneva Call in 2017.
 He holds an LL.M. in International Humanitarian Law and Human Rights from the Geneva Academy of IHL and HR, and a law degree from the University of Buenos Aires School of Law.
 Prior to joining Geneva Call, Ezequiel worked as a field and protection delegate and as head of office for the ICRC in Colombia, Afghanistan and the DRC.
 He participated in different research projects and has published various articles and book chapters on armed non-state actors, including in the International Review of the Red Cross and the Yearbook of International Humanitarian Law.

 Katherine Kramer, Monitoring, Evaluation, Accountability, and Learning (MEAL) Advisor, received her Bachelor of Arts in Latin American Studies from the University of Washington and her Master's degree in International Peace and Conflict Resolution from American University.
 She worked for two years as a researcher in Thailand with Non-Violence International Southeast Asia where she co-authored the Landmine Monitor reports on Burma (1999 and 2000), Bangladesh (2000) and Singapore (2001).
 Before joining Geneva Call in January 2002, she worked for the Small Arms Survey as the researcher for Southeast Asia and illicit trafficking.
 From 2002 - 2016, Ms Kramer was responsible for Geneva Call's Asia programmes.